-- The cost to hire app developers in Tunisia ranges from 13 to 38 USD/hour.
+- The cost in Tunisia ranges from 13 to 38 USD/hour.
 Average rate – 21 USD/hour.

-- The cost to hire app developers in Morocco ranges from 16 to 42 USD/hour.
+- The cost in Morocco ranges from 16 to 42 USD/hour.
 Average rate – 25 USD/hour.

-The cost of hiring app developers in Africa is homogeneous, but at a price level much lower than in Europe.
+The rates in Africa are homogeneous, but at a price level much lower than in Europe.

 Cost to hire app developers in the Middle East